 Gage County Museum | P.O.
 Box 793 | Beatrice, NE 68310

 What is the Community Archives Project?

-The Community Archives Project is an effort to actively promote the telling, sharing, and preserving of our local history through documents and photographs collected by the community.
+The Community Archives Project is an effort to actively promote the telling, sharing, and preservation of our local history through documents, photographs, and stories collected by the community.

 What is an archive, and why is it important?